kartograph/kartograph.org/docs/kartograph.py/index.md

 ### Re-use styles for several layers

-Of course you can re-use
+Of course you can re-use a given style for several layers by applying it to multiple (layer) ids.

     #mylayer, #anotherlayer {
         stroke: none;